Skip navigation

 • What would you like to talk about?

-• She talks to her friends on the phone every day.
+• She talks to her friends every day.

 Using both in the same sentence

-• He wants to talk to his teacher about his homework.
+• I need to talk to my teacher about my assignment tomorrow.

 • think, think about, think of